telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     </html>
     ```

-    >important The Fiddler Jam API key is unique per each organization and grants access to your workspaces.
+    >important The Fiddler Jam API key is unique per organization and grants access to your workspaces.

 1. Create a file called _service-worker.js_ and import the service worker script from the following CDN link: https://downloads.getfiddler.be/jam-embedded/fje-service-worker.js